Cynthia Barlow Marrs SGFA

-Cynthia is an American-born artist and illustrator with an international background in environmental planning.
+Cynthia is a British-American artist and illustrator in Windsor with an international background in environmental planning.
 Her career focus has shifted from master plans of thousands of hectares, to the intimate scale of everyday life around her.
 ‘Windsor on My Wall’ is her new series of watercolours and drawings inspired by the people and places in her home town.

-Group exhibitions in London: Tower 42 lobby, Bankside Gallery, Menier Gallery, Barbican Library, R K Burt Gallery, Southwark Cathedral Refectory Gallery.
+Mall Galleries (July 2021), Bankside Gallery, Menier Gallery, Barbican Library, Tower 42 lobby, R K Burt Gallery, Southwark Cathedral Refectory Gallery.